RomGai/DP-IQA/README.md

 We have done all testing and development using an A100 GPU.

 **Download required files**

 [CLIP](https://github.com/openai/CLIP).
 Place the **"clip"** folder in this project.

-**Download dataset**
+**Download datasets**

-Download the [KonIQ-10k](https://osf.io/hcsdy/) dataset (OSF Storage -> database -> 1024x768).
-Make sure the path of its .csv file is '/koniq/koniq10k_distributions_sets.csv', and the root path of images is 'koniq/1024x768' in your project.
+**KonIQ-10k.** Download the [KonIQ-10k](https://osf.io/hcsdy/) dataset (OSF Storage -> database -> 1024x768).
+Make sure the path of its .csv file is 'data/koniq/koniq10k_distributions_sets.csv', and the root path of images is 'data/koniq/1024x768' in your project.

-For zero-shot testing, please download the [CLIVE](https://live.ece.utexas.edu/research/ChallengeDB/index.html) dataset.
-Make sure the root path of its .mat files is 'clive/ChallengeDB_release/Data', and the root path of images is 'clive/ChallengeDB_release/Images' in your project.
+**CLIVE.** Download the [CLIVE](https://live.ece.utexas.edu/research/ChallengeDB/index.html) dataset.
+Make sure the root path of its .mat files is 'data/ChallengeDB_release/Data', and the root path of images is 'data/ChallengeDB_release/Images' in your project.

-**Download checkpoint**

-Put [DP-IQA (student model trained on KonIQ-10k)](https://drive.google.com/file/d/1PNznQU-vuS2ThA6tWT-fy3DmzPIuJRTN/view?usp=drive_link) to '/trained_models'.

-The checkpoint provided in the demo is in .onnx format and therefore does not include the code that defines the model.
-The code of models' definition will be uploaded along with the conventional format (e.g., .pth) checkpoints after the paper is accepted.
+**LIVEFB.** Please refer to [FLIVE-dataset](https://github.com/niu-haoran/FLIVE_Database/tree/master).
+Make sure the root path of its .csv file is 'data/livefb_database/labels_image.csv', and the root path of images is 'data/livefb_database' in your project.

+**SPAQ.** Please refer to [Perceptual Quality Assessment of Smartphone Photography](https://github.com/h4nwei/SPAQ).
+Make sure the root path of its .xlsx file is 'data/spaq/MOS and Image attribute scores.xlsx', and the root path of images is 'data/spaq/SPAQ/TestImage' in your project.

-# Run this demo
+# Train
 Testing on KonIQ-10k dataset:

 ```